 Kathleen Eisenhardt is the Stanford W. Ascherman M.D.
-Professor and Co-Director of the Stanford Technology Ventures Program.
+Professor and a faculty member in the Stanford Technology Ventures Program.
 Her recent book (w/Don Sull) is "Simple Rules: How to Survive in a Complex World" (Houghton Mifflin Harcourt) which explores how simplicity tames complexity in business, life, and nature.
 She is also co-author (w/Shona Brown) of "Competing on the Edge: Strategy as Structured" Chaos (Harvard Business School Press), winner of the George R. Terry Book Award for outstanding contribution to management thinking and an Amazon Top 10 Annual Business and Investing book.
 Professor Eisenhardt is also author of over 100 articles in research and business journals, and the first author featured in Harvard Business Review's OnPoint collection.
-She is a Distinguished Visiting Professor with Insead's Entrepreneurship and Family Enterprise area.
+She has been a Distinguished Visiting Professor with Insead's Entrepreneurship and Family Enterprise area.

 Professor Eisenhardt's research focus is strategy and organization, especially in technology-based companies and high-velocity industries.
-She is currently studying the use of heuristics and other cognitive strategies, strategic interaction in new markets and novel ecosystems, and strategy making by boards of directors.
+She is currently studying the use of "simple rules" heuristics, strategic interaction in new markets and ecosystems, strategy making in marketplaces, and business model design.
+She often uses multi-case theory building methods and more recently machine learning for theory building.
 She has received the career Scholarly Contribution Award from the Academy of Management and the Global Award for Entrepreneurship Research.
 She has been honored by many other awards including the Irwin Award for her contributions in strategy, the Distinguished Scholar Award from the Organization Theory and Management (OMT) and Technology and Innovation Management (TIM) divisions, the ASQ Scholarly Contribution award for the most influential paper five years after publication, and Strategic Management Society's Schendel Best Paper prize.
-She was recently noted as most cited research author in strategy and organization studies for the past 25 years.
 Professor Eisenhardt consults at senior levels with firms in industries ranging from Internet, telecommunications, software, and biotech to agribusiness, semiconductors, and clean tech.